Learn All About Veterans Classroom Project

 Illinois Veteran's and Community Classroom Project

-An intergenerational, instructional technology project created by the Illinois WWII Memorial Board and Area 5 Learning Technology Center.
-Illinois WWII Memorial Board and the Area 5 Learning Technology Center have worked collaboratively with Teaching with Primary Resources Projects at Quincy University and Southern Illinois University Edwardsville; Illinois Central Management Services; Illinois State Board of Education; Illinois Learning Technology Centers; Illinois State Library; IlliniCloud and the Thirteen Folds Project (P.J.
+The Illinois Veterans Classroom Project is an intergenerational and instructional technology project created by the Illinois WWII Memorial Board and the former Area 5 Learning Technology Center (LTC).
+Illinois WWII Memorial Board worked collaboratively with the LTC and the Teaching with Primary Resources Projects at Quincy University and Southern Illinois University Edwardsville; Illinois Central Management Services; Illinois State Board of Education; Illinois Learning Technology Centers; Illinois State Library; and the Thirteen Folds Project (P.J.
 Staab Family) to recruit, train and assist Illinois Schools statewide since 2008.
-Since then over 25 Illinois schools have accepted the challenge to assist the Illinois World War II Veterans' Memorial Board and Area 5 LTC in preserving an important piece of our heritage.
-These young citizens create digital stories of the service and sacrifice by men and women of the "Greatest Generation" who served our country.
+Over the past years over 35 Illinois schools accepted the challenge to assist the Illinois WWII Veterans' Memorial Board in preserving an important piece of our heritage.
+These young citizens create digital stories of the service and sacrifice by men and women of the "Greatest Generation" who served our country and in more recent years other veterans from the Korean, Vietnam, Gulf War, and other conflicts.
 Through these efforts, the Illinois WWII Veterans Classroom Project was born.
-After five years of work nearly 400 digital stories have been captured and saved for future generations and over 300 veterans interviews have been submitted and accepted to the US Library of Congress’ Veteran History Project.
+After 17+ years of work, nearly 1000 digital stories have been captured and saved for future generations, and over 500 veterans interviews have been submitted and accepted to the U.S. Library of Congress' Veterans History Project.